Climate entropy production recorded in a deep Antarctic ice core: Results and Discussion

-WPE also flags other kinds of problems in the data.
+WPE also flags other kinds of problems in the data, and in the data processing.
 The spikes around 58 \kybp in Figs~\ref{fig:first} and \ref{fig:tau-sweep} offer one compelling example.
 In this region, 1.107 m (110.1 yr) of ice was missing from the record.
 Interpolating across this gap with a 1/20th year spacing introduced $\approx$ 2387 points, in the form of a linear ramp with positive slope: in other words, a long series of ``1234'' permutations.
 This causes a drop in WPE as the calculation window passes across this expanse of interpolated, highly predictable values.
 For calculations with $\tau = 1$ and $W = 2400$, there is a brief period where 99.45\% of the ``data'' in that window has the same permutation, which causes WPE to fall precipitously, then spike back up as the window starts to move back onto non-interpolated data.
 Larger $\tau$ values---the grey traces in Fig~\ref{fig:tau-sweep}---mitigate this effect because they widen both the spacing and the span of the permutation.
-Larger window sizes also mitigate this effect (see Fig~\ref{fig:window-effects}), but they also decrease the temporal resolution of the WPE analysis.
+Larger window sizes also mitigate this effect (see \nameref{fig:window-effects}), but they also decrease the temporal resolution of the WPE analysis.

 Outliers in the data that are all but invisible in \dd and \dox traces also leave clear signatures in WPE, in the form of square waves that are the width of the calculation window---e.g., at $\approx 48$ \kybp in the \dd trace in Fig~\ref{fig:tau-sweep}.
-(See Fig~\ref{fig:h-bumps} for an expanded view of this region of the trace, together with the raw \dd data in that region.)
-Upon closer examination, it is clear that the data in that region are problematic.
-Alerted by a small square wave in WPE, then, one can do a targeted re-analysis of the raw data in the corresponding region.
+A deeper study of the utility of WPE as an anomaly detection method, complete with comparisons to standard methods and experimental validation via targeted re-sampling of a section of the core, appears in a separate paper \cite{entropy-arxiv}.